 - With everyone in Commander Kitty being a Funny Animal, these are pretty common.
 Even Big Bad Zenith has them.

-- Beast Boy of Teen Titans, to add to his unconventional cuteness and underline his animal status.
+- Beast Boy of Teen Titans, has one among his lower teeth, protruding from his mouth at all times to add to his unconventional cuteness and underline his animal status.
 Curiously, he tends to carry it over in all of his forms — even when they don't even have teeth.
-His comic book version initially lacked this, but eventually he was redesigned (though at least they had the decency to do so in-story) with fangs intact due to the show.
+His comic book version initially lacked this, but eventually he was redesigned (though at least they had the decency to do so in-story) with the fang intact due to the show.